OpenSVBRDF/OpenSVBRDF.github.io/index.md

 ## Benchmarks
 In the future, We are going to set up open challenges (e.g., on material estimation, classification, generation) because standardized benchmarks based on our growing dataset might be useful to quantitatively evaluate existing as well as future research on a common ground.
 Further information will be added to the <a href="http://www.cad.zju.edu.cn/home/opensvbrdf/">database website</a>.

-If you are interested in participating in setting up the benchmarks, please don't hesitate to <a href="mailto:xiaohema1998@gmail.com?subject=Setting%20Up%20Benchmarks%20Together!&body=Please%20provide%20the%20following%20information.%0D%0A%0D%0AFirst%20name%3A%0D%0ALast%20name%3A%0D%0AYour%20institution%3A%0D%0APlease%20describe%20your%20project%20experience%20or%20any%20helpful%20ideas%3A">contact us</a>.
+If you are interested in participating in setting up the benchmarks, please don't hesitate to <a href="mailto:xiaohema1998@gmail.com?subject=Setting%20Up%20Benchmarks%20Together!&body=Please%20provide%20the%20following%20information.%0D%0A%0D%0AFirst%20name%3A%0D%0ALast%20name%3A%0D%0AYour%20institution%3A%0D%0APlease%20describe%20your%20project%20experience%20or%20any%20helpful%20ideas%3A">contact us via email</a>.

 ## Acknowledgements